IDMNYU/IdeationPrototypingSpring19-Bennett/schedule.md

     <td valign="top"><strong>Last Day to drop is April 5th. <br>Midterm Class Critique - Process Presentations</strong><strong> Phase 5: Pitching & Presenting </strong> <br></td>
     <td valign="top">
     <ul>
-    <li>Write a <a href = "letter.md">love letter or breakup letter</a> to your favorite object (DO NOT USE an object from your personal inventory), product, or service, and post it on your process website.
+    <li>Write a <a href = "letter.md">love letter or breakup letter</a> to your favorite object (DO NOT USE an object from your care package), product, or service, and post it on your process website.
 Post to your process website.See <a href = "http://teaching.polishedsolid.com/ip/mod2/content/index.html#/?_k=ir8qme">module 2 </a> for more reference, should you need it.</li>
     <li> <a href = "http://teaching.polishedsolid.com/ip/mod8/content/index.html#/?_k=6m31cj"> Read Module 8 </a> </li>
       <li><strong> Phase 1: Discovery / Inspiration / Process: </strong><a href="future.md">Future Dystopia / Utopia Project.
 Post evidence of the following to your Process site:</a></li>
     <li> Create each of the following with regard to the final project, and post to your process site under the heading/tag/page for your final project: Future: